 What was the biggest obstacles you had to overcome while organising your dream wedding?

 The venue.
 We both loved Mofam River Lodge.
 The vibe and people there are just so amazing.
 But the venue meant hiring a few extras including the white Bedouin tent.
 I looked for options more within our budget and actually did find a place I really liked.
 But I couldn’t get Mofam out of my head.
 After many sleepless nights my dad phoned and said that he liked Mofam best and that if it’s what I want he will make it happen (best dad ever)!
 Also I was dead set on having our 1-year-old Golden Retriever Knox attend the wedding.
 He’s such a big part of our lives and was even in our engagement shoot.
 Everybody tried to talk me out of this.
 In the end I realised having my master in food begging, overly excitable, water loving pup at a wedding next to a river might just cause everyone extra stress.
 I was also a little worried that with all the excitement he might wander off and get lost in the woods.
 And so I made the toughest choice.
 He had to stay home.

 Were any of your family members or friends involved in the wedding and what were their contributions?

 If I could rent my mom out for weddings I’d be a billionaire.
 All the decor items on the tables came from either my mom or my house.
 She did so much to make it all perfect.
-My dad organized the gorgeous tulips that were used and helped with some DIY stuff.
-My cousins were bridesmaids and my best friend since the age of 5 was my Man of Honour and chauffeur.
-My brother was a groomsmen and my uncle was Master of Ceremonies.
+My dad organised the gorgeous tulips that were used and helped with some DIY stuff.
+My cousins were bridesmaids and my best friend since the age of five was my man of honour and chauffeur.
+My brother was a groomsman and my uncle was master of ceremonies.
 Jan’s brother photographed the boys getting ready.
 This was definitely a family event.
-Oh and a friend from work, who has her own Bridal boutique in Stellenbosch, made my wedding garter.
+Oh, and a friend from work who has her own bridal boutique in Stellenbosch made my wedding garter.

 Did your wedding preparations include any DIY projects?